 With the basics well in hand, students in a Truck Driving Institution in Illinois get some behind the wheel training.
 It’s important to spend a certain number of hours in the truck, working through a variety of situations before walking away with a commercial drivers license.
 In addition to driving, students need to be able to back the truck up into a bay and maneuver into different parking areas.

-Once the classroom training and driving experience are covered, schools like Star Truck Driving School work to help students find a job.
+Once the classroom training and driving experience are covered, schools like Company Name work to help students find a job.
 It starts with helping students understand how to present themselves to potential employers and learning what things can give them the edge in an interview.
 From there, some students are connected with actual job opportunities.

 Driving a truck for a living is a great way to make money and maintain some flexibility.
 The pay is competitive and it offers job security.
 There are lots of opportunities to see different locations.
 It all starts with finding the right truck driving institution.
 Take the time to look for a program that offers the training that you need, the driving experience that you need and help to get that first job driving.